ZafCode14/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
 ls -t1 | head -n 10
 ```
+*list files, sort by time, newest first, one file per line and display the first 10*
 # 13. Being unique is better than being perfect
 Create a script that takes a list of words as input and prints only words that appear exactly once.
 	- Input format: One line, one word